 "Being then the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, an image formed by the art and thought of man.
 "Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent, because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead."
 (Acts 17:24-31)

 Over in Proverbs chapter 8, we see Jesus Christ who is personified in the usage of the word wisdom in verse 30 and 31.
-For we read: ”Then I was by him, as one brought up with him: and I was daily his delight, rejoicing always before him; Rejoicing in the habitable part of his earth; and my delights were with the sons of men."
+For we read: “Then I was by him, as one brought up with him: and I was daily his delight, rejoicing always before him; Rejoicing in the habitable part of his earth; and my delights were with the sons of men.”
 When He completed the world, He rejoiced saying, “my delights were with the sons of men.”
 Wow, God rejoices and delights in us his creation.
-I find it so comforting that God loves us and that he does delights in us.
+I do find it so comforting that God loves us and that he does delights in us as well.

 Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.
 Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.
 (Isaiah 49:15-16)